Engin-Boot/capture-behavior-of-a-visit-counter-aruna09/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given: we have the number of specialists visiting on a particular day
+  Given: we have the number of specialists visiting on a day

   When: Director wants to find the number of empty spaces